 M!DGE3 can be easily managed from your computer using a web browser.
 If there is an IP connection between the computer and the respective M!DGE3, you can simply enter the IP address of any M!DGE3 in the network directly in the browser address line and log in.
-However, it is not recommended to manage an over-the-air connected M!DGE3 in this way, because high amounts of data would have to be transferred over the Radio channel, resulting in quite long response times.
+However, it is not recommended to manage an over-the-air connected M!DGE3 in this way, because high amounts of data would have to be transferred over the Cellular channel.

-When you need to manage an over-the-air connected M!DGE3, log-in to a M!DGE3, which your computer is connected to using either a cable (via LAN) or a high-speed WAN (e.g. Internet).
+When you need to manage an over-the-air connected M!DGE3 (recommended), log-in to a M!DGE3, which your computer is connected to using either a cable (via LAN) or a high-speed WAN.
 The M!DGE3 which you are logged-in to in this way is called Local.
-Then you can manage any remote M!DGE3 in the network over-the-air in a throughput-saving way: all the static data (e.g. Web page graphic objects) is downloaded from the Local M!DGE3 and only information specific to the remote unit is transferred over the Radio channel.
-M!DGE3 connected in such a way is called Remote.
+Then you can manage any remote M!DGE3 in the network over-the-air in a throughput-saving way: all the static data (e.g. Web page graphic objects) is downloaded from the Local M!DGE3 and only information specific to the remote unit is transferred over the Cellular channel.
+M!DGE3 accessed in such a way is called Remote.

 For better protection against unauthorized access to the network there is a timer build within the M!DGE3 unit and the web interface (set to 24 hours by default), which is monitoring user activity.
-In case of user inactivity, the connection between the web interface and the unit will be interrupted (i.e automatic logout).
-Timer is automatically launched in parraller both in the unit and in the web browser.
-In case of changing the timer setting, we recommend to relog (logout, login), so the correct initialization of timeout inactivity can occur.
+In case of user inactivity, the connection between the web interface and the unit will be interrupted (i.e. automatic logout).
+Timer is automatically launched in parallel both In the unit and in the web browser.
+In case of changing the timer setting, we recommend to logout and login, so the correct initialization of timeout inactivity can occur.

 - Login page